dwnhgyl/LegendaryRL/World Reference Files/items&&equipment.md

 **Lightweight** (Any equipment with 2 or more Enc) Lowers the Enc value of the equipment by 3, minimum 0.

+**Locked** (gloves)
+Makes the player immune to disarm, and increases the effective enhancement of any weapon equipped by +2.
+It takes 1 extra turn to equip or unequip this equipment, and 1 extra turn to equip or unequip any weapon while Locked equipment is worn.
+Nothing can be thrown while this equipment is worn.

 **Magnetic** (Armor)
 When hit in melee, has a 100%/enemy tier chance to inflict disarm to an armed attacker.